 What is Share Market?

 Share Market is a public exchange where buy and sell shares of companies and works on the priciples of demand and supply of shares.
 People are willing to pay a certain amount for an asset (stock, in this case) and they are willing to sell off something they have to a certain price.
 Therefore, each asset has a value – which is an individual’s preference and price – which is the market’s determination of the asset’s value.
-The stock market works on the principle that one person’s selling price might be another person’s buying price and it tries to match it.

 How Does the Stock Market Work?

 To understand how the stock market works, let us first dwell somewhat into the economics of supply and demand.
 After all, the stock market is a demand-supply matcher and without proper demand and supply, there is no stock market.

 The line ‘D’ is the demand and ‘S’ is supply with a horizontal axis being the quantity (q) and the vertical axis (p) being the price.
 We can see that, as price increases, supply increases, and demand decreases.
 The point of the stock market is to find a midpoint and proceed with the transaction.

 The stock market works like an anonymous auctioning machine – one-person auctions his assets and waits for other people to bid the right amount.
 When the selling price matches the buying price, the transaction happens and the stock market gets a cut.